-Looking for a new and delicious way for you and your family to enjoy kale?
-Sautรฉing it into this hearty bacon and kale potato hash is a surefire winner!
+Potato Hash with Smoky Bacon and Kale Recipe - Looking for a new and delicious recipe for you and your family to enjoy kale?
+Adding handfuls of kale leaves into this hearty bacon and potato hash is a surefire winner!

-When combined with crisp bits of bacon, caramelized onion, and tender fried potatoes, the micro nutrient rich leafy green really sings.
-This recipe is a tried and true winner on Sunday mornings in the Season Two Taste household.
-We like to serve it with some eggs, toast, and fruit, you know, a little at home brunch treat!
+When combined with crispy bacon, caramelized onions, and tender fried potatoes, the micronutrient rich leafy green really sings.
+This recipe is a tried-and-true winner on Sunday mornings in the Season Two Taste household.
+We like to serve it with runny eggs, and toast, for a delicious breakfast with so much flavor!

 Jump to: